TAU-VAILab/Vox-E/README.md

 </br>

 When finished you should see a 360 rendering video of the edited output in:
+Local edit demo:
     Vox-E/output_renders/dog2/party_hat/rendered_video.mp4

-If you ran the local edit demo, or in:
+Global edit demo:
     Vox-E/output_renders/dog2/yarn/rendered_video.mp4
-if you ran the global edit demo.

 </br>